Editing Without Mercy: Turning Your Draft Into a Book People Want to Read

 negusleopublishing.com_The Draft Is Not the Destination

-Introduction: The Draft Is Not the Destination
+The Draft Is Not the Destination

-Line Editing: The Music of the Sentences
+Line Editing: The Rhythm Underneath the Words

 negusleopublishing.com_Copyediting: The Guardian of Details